vasquini/EDLB-micropipe/README.md

         guppy_basecaller_args = "--recursive --trim_barcodes -q 0 --disable_qscore_filtering"
 }
 ```
+* Nf-test

 For unit module testing, nf-test needs to be installed.
 Instructions to install nf-test are located here: https://code.askimed.com/nf-test/getting-started/
 It's recommended that nf-test be installed on a folder called ~/bin.
-And create that folder if non-existent.
+Create that folder if non-existent.
 I included an example .bashrc file you can use the source command to add the ~/bin folder to the path.
 And an example script to test the pipeline in run_test.sh.

 **1. Installing microPIPE**